Ukrainian Soviet Socialist Republic: Aftermath of the revolution

+Early Soviet governments

 Immediately after the October Revolution in Petrograd, Bolsheviks instigated the Kiev Bolshevik Uprising to support the revolution and secure Kiev.
 Due to a lack of adequate support from the local population and governing anti-communist Central Rada, however, the Kiev Bolshevik group split.
 Most moved to Kharkov and received the support of the eastern Ukrainian cities and industrial centers.
 Later, this move was regarded as a mistake by some of the People's Commissars (Yevgenia Bosch).
 They issued an ultimatum to the Central Rada on 17 December to recognise the Soviet government of which the Rada was very critical.
 The Bolsheviks convened a separate congress and declared the first Soviet Republic of Ukraine on 24 December 1917 claiming the Central Rada and its supporters outlaws that need to be eradicated.
+The conflict between the two competing governments, known as the Ukrainian–Soviet War, was part of the ongoing Russian Civil War, as well as the Ukrainian War of Independence.

+The government of the Ukrainian Soviet Republic was founded on 24–25 December 1917.
+In its publications, it named itself either the Republic of Soviets of Workers', Soldiers' and Peasants' Deputies or the Ukrainian People's Republic of Soviets.
+The 1917 republic was only recognised by another non-recognised country, the Russian Socialist Federative Soviet Republic.
 Warfare ensued against the Ukrainian People's Republic for the installation of the Soviet regime in the country, and with the direct support from Soviet Russia the Ukrainian National forces were practically overrun.
 The government of Ukraine appealed to foreign capitals, finding support in the face of the Central Powers as the others refused to recognise it.
-After the Treaty of Brest-Litovsk, the Russian SFSR yielded all the captured Ukrainian territory as the Bolsheviks were forced out of Ukraine.
-The government of Soviet Ukraine was dissolved after its last session on 20 November 1918.
+With the signing of the Brest-Litovsk Treaty by Russia, the Russian SFSR yielded all the captured Ukrainian territory as the Bolsheviks were forced out of Ukraine, and the Ukrainian People's Republic of Soviets was eventually dissolved.

-After re-taking Kharkov in February 1919, a second Soviet Ukrainian government was formed.
-The government enforced Russian policies that did not adhere to local needs.
+In July 1918, the former members of the government formed the Communist Party (Bolsheviks) of Ukraine, the constituent assembly of which took place in Moscow.
+With the defeat of the Central Powers in World War I, the Bolsheviks resumed its hostilities towards the Ukrainian People's Republic fighting for Ukrainian independence and organised another Soviet Ukrainian government.
+The Provisional Workers' and Peasants' Government of Ukraine was created on November 28, 1918, in Kursk, with its initial seat being located in the city of Sudzha.
+On 10 March 1919, the Third All-Ukrainian Congress of Soviets ratified the Constitution of the Ukrainian Soviet Socialist Republic in Kharkiv.
 A group of three thousand workers were dispatched from Russia to take grain from local farms to feed Russian cities and were met with resistance.
 The Ukrainian language was also censured from administrative and educational use.
 Eventually fighting both White forces in the east and Ukrainian forces in the west, Lenin ordered the liquidation of the second Soviet Ukrainian government in August 1919.